tadelv/tadelv.github.com/_posts/2023-04-13-mapkit-in-swiftui.markdown

 ![UIKit stack trace when panning out](/assets/mapkit-instruments-uikit-stack.png) *UIKit happily chugging along rendering stuff with Metal*

+In the end, Kristoffer and I decided to make a little optimisation with the way annotations are added to the MapView, since using UIKit was not an option he wanted to pursue.
+When a region change delegate method is called, a `TaskGroup` is created using all CPU cores to filter annotations to be added or removed for the respective region.
+This helps a bit, lowering the count of annotation views being added when MapView is running in SwiftUI.

+I've also filed a bugreport with Apple.
+[OpenRadar](https://openradar.appspot.com/radar?id=5618371932454912).

 The Takeaway: If you're planning on writing an app using MapKit, make sure to understand your requirements and act accordingly.
 Packing a lot of annotations into a SwiftUI embedded MapView can cause performance issues.